pagkly/Zed/Investopedia3/Voting Shares.md

 Voting Shares
 ## What Are Voting Shares?

 Voting shares are shares that give the stockholder the right to vote on matters of corporate policymaking.
-Owning voting shares also allows a vote on who should be on the company’s [board of directors](https://www.investopedia.com/terms/b/boardoftrustees.asp).
+Owning voting shares also allows a vote on who should be on the company’s [[board of directors]](https://www.investopedia.com/terms/b/boardoftrustees.asp).

 ### Key Takeaways